Biosynthesis: Lipid

 Many intricate macromolecules are synthesized in a pattern of simple, repeated structures.
 For example, the simplest structures of lipids are fatty acids.
 Fatty acids are hydrocarbon derivatives; they contain a carboxyl group "head" and a hydrocarbon chain "tail".
 These fatty acids create larger components, which in turn incorporate noncovalent interactions to form the lipid bilayer.

 Fatty acid chains are found in two major components of membrane lipids: phospholipids and sphingolipids.
 A third major membrane component, cholesterol, does not contain these fatty acid units.

-Phospholipids
+Eukaryotic phospholipids

 The foundation of all biomembranes consists of a bilayer structure of phospholipids.
 The phospholipid molecule is amphipathic; it contains a hydrophilic polar head and a hydrophobic nonpolar tail.
 The phospholipid heads interact with each other and aqueous media, while the hydrocarbon tails orient themselves in the center, away from water.
 These latter interactions drive the bilayer structure that acts as a barrier for ions and molecules.